varshini-m0510/opportunity-match-platform/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/defe851f-4645-4efc-bbee-d2d95f8fca0b) and click on Share -> Publish.

 # Opportunity Match Platform

 A full-stack job application platform for recruiters and applicants, built with React, Node.js, Express, and MongoDB.